If you’re looking for a fun cootie catcher game to enjoy with the kids outdoors, then check out this camp themed paper fortune teller!

 Some cootie catcher game prompt ideas (the flaps you open!) might include

-Even though the camp cootie catcher here is really beautiful and easy to use in the sense that it’s done for you, I DEFINITELY get if you’re trying to find the free goods!
+Even though all the previous ones are easy to use in the sense that it’s done for you, I DEFINITELY get it if you’re trying to find the free goods or just do something unique!

 So I created this blank cootie catcher printable template so that you can use your own creativity to make your own unique version!

-I have put super tiny labels to help you fill it out so you don’t got to compare it over and over again to make sure you’re doing it right.
+I have put super tiny labels to help you fill it out so you don’t have to compare it over and over again to make sure you’re doing it right.

 Download your FREE blank cootie catcher template here